This post may contain affiliate links. Please read our disclosure policy.

 - Salt + black pepper

-- Start by prepping your potatoes.
-Chop potatoes into small chunks (I prefer them to roughly dice them) and place them in a large pot of cold water.
-Bring the water to a boil and let simmer for 10-15 minutes.
-When finished, the potatoes will be fork tender.
+- Prep your potatoes.
+Chop the potatoes into small chunks (I prefer to roughly dice them) and place them in a large pot of cold water.
+Bring the water to a boil and let it simmer for 10-15 minutes.
+When finished, the potatoes will be fork-tender.
 Drain potatoes and set aside.

 - Next, make your creamy dressing.
 Combine Greek yogurt, mayonnaise, dijon mustard, dill, garlic, salt and pepper in a small bowl.
 Mix until thoroughly combined.